Updated for 2021

-Everyone loves to save a Euro here and there.
-So we have put together this list of the 20+ of the best free or very cheap things to do in Krakow.
+In fact, many of the best things to do in Krakow are free.
+So we have put together this list of the 20+ of the best cheap or free things to do in Krakow.

 #1 Wawel Castle